oferei/sublime-unity-completions/README.md

 Ahoy!

-If you're developing in Boo, know that this package recognizes .boo files, but I recommend installing [Shammah's Boo package](https://github.com/Shammah/boo-sublime) as well if you're into syntax highlighting.
+If you're developing in Boo, know that this package recognizes .boo files, but I recommend installing the [Boo package](https://github.com/Shammah/boo-sublime) as well if you're into syntax highlighting.